vincanger/vincanger.github.io/_posts/2022-08-31-tippable-forum.md

 - Post questions
 - Answer questions
-- Upvote answers using a native ERC20 Token
+- Upvote/Tip answers using a native ERC20 Token
 - Swap the native token

 All the above data lives on-chain on Polygon Mumbai.